flatironinstitute/qt-mountainview/README.md

 Once installed you will need to prepend the path to qmake to your PATH environment variable.
 On my system that is /home/magland/Qt/5.7/gcc_64/bin.
 You may instead do sudo ln -s /home/magland/Qt/5.7/gcc_64/bin/qmake /usr/local/bin/qmake.

 Anaconda users may need to un-export anaconda/miniconda path in order to make qt5 from the operating system available rather than the one supplied with anaconda.
 To do this, edit your ~/.bashrc file, comment out the export command containing anaconda or miniconda path, and open a new terminal.
 Make sure you are using your OS' installation by running which qmake

+### Building the standalone version:

+These are instructions for developers who may be building the standalone release.

+* Add `CONFIG+=standalone` to the qmake command line.
+This will force qmake to bundle all the Qt libraries alongside the binary and link against them.